PressCrew/infinity/dashboard/docs/config_style.md

 	[style_actions]
 	wp = "colors,sliders"

-In the above example, the `colors` and `sliders` style sheets would only be enqueued if and when the `wp` action is called by WordPress.
+In the above example, the `colors` and `sliders` stylesheets would only be enqueued if and when the `wp` action is called by WordPress.
 It is up to you to use actions that are called in time for `wp_enqueue_styles()` to work properly.